 If the rosemary is planted in heavy clay soil or a boggy area then you should transplant the rosemary to a dryer area and amend the soil with sand or grit for improved drainage or perhaps a transfer the Rosemary to a pot.

-Here is a helpful YouTube video for how to dig up and transplant a Rosemary plant whilst mitigating any transplant shock:
+Here is a helpful YouTube video for how to dig up and transplant a rosemary plant whilst mitigating any transplant shock:

 Pots and containers are another great way to improve airflow around the foliage as pots tend to have more favorable drainage conditions and allow air to circulate more efficiently around the rosemary when compared to planting in garden soil.

-(For more reasons for a rosemary dying and for the solutions, read my article why is rosemary dying?)
+(For more reasons for a rosemary dying and for the solutions, read my article why is my rosemary dying?)